Woovie/discord-overwatch-stats/README.md

 #To-do list
 Got a request?
 Comment and I'll be glad to look into it!

+- [ ] Redo URL building and URI encoding in a cleaner manner for region support.
 - [ ] Add a way to somehow detect Cloudflare's error page since it returns a 200 OK.
 - [ ] Allow EU or KR to use search (Do a loop through regions, searching the ID, until the result is a 200)
 - [ ] Add character specific search to give an outline of all stats for that specific character